 The Brexit effect kicked in

-The 2016 decision to Brexit still continued to send shockwaves around the country in 2017, mainly because the exit strategy still seemed to be surrounded with so much uncertainty.
-So much so that, as I write this, we are still no closer to agreeing on how or when we will be breaking up with the EU.
+The 2016 decision to Brexit the EU still continued to send shockwaves around the country in 2017, mainly because the exit strategy still seemed to be surrounded with so much uncertainty.
 We know that our exit strategy hasn’t necessarily ran smoothly, but what did Brexit mean for our money in 2017?

 The price of the pound ended the year at a low point

 A weak pound sterling can affect many elements of the economy, making some things more expensive than usual.
-One example is that British holiday makers going abroad will find the exchange rate for euros and dollars more, so the pound will buy less foreign money for more UK sterling.
-The depreciation of the pound also makes importing goods into the country more expensive, as our government is finding to be the case!
+One example is that if the pound is weak then British holiday makers going abroad will find the exchange rate for euros and dollars more, so the pound will buy less foreign money for more UK sterling.
+The depreciation of the pound also makes importing goods into the country more expensive..

 Technology costs more

 The prices charged to purchase certain gadgets has leapt since the sterling began to fall post-Brexit.
 Specifically, American technology manufacturers have increased their prices.
-Microsoft, Sonos and Apple are just some of the brands that have increased their prices significantly.
-Sonos, the American wireless speaker manufacturer, increased all of its prices earlier this year, including one rise of 25%.
+Microsoft, Sonos and Apple are just some of the brands that have increased their prices significantly. ’ ‘From 23 February, Sonos’ range of speakers and other audio devices will cost around 16%-17% more in the UK’.
 As quoted by Which ‘Sonos said the Brexit vote and subsequent devaluation of sterling was the main reason for the price hikes.
 It added that that at the time of the February increase, it paid for all components in US dollars and the dollar-sterling rate change meant it had to increase the cost of all products priced in pounds’